thirdweb-example/wagmi-thirdweb/README.md

 View the full source code in `page.tsx`.

-## 4. Setup `<PayEmbed>`
+## 4. Use thirdweb normally

-You can now use <PayEmbed> or any other thirdweb component / hook and it will use the active connected wallet to perform transactions.
+You can now use <PayEmbed>, <TransactionButton> or any other thirdweb component / hook and it will use the active connected wallet to perform transactions.